 Brief Table of Contents for Volume One

-Note: Each chapter ends with problems and references.
+Each chapter ends with problems and references.

-From the Preface to the 1994 Edition
+the Preface of the 1994 Edition

 The preliminary edition of this glossary was warmly received and widely used.
 However, from the outset, the Informatics Society of Iran was cognizant of the need to form a committee charged with reviewing, improving, and updating the glossary.
 The aforementioned committee has worked off and on for many years, with its efforts intensifying since 1990.
 This revised edition is the result of three years of selfless work by the volunteer members of ISI’s Glossary Committee.
 It is noteworthy that many established Persian computing terms, currently used in university instruction, original or translated books on computing, and other technical communications of our field, were proposed in the preliminary version of this glossary for the first time.